gbadev-org/ndsdoc/content/3d_test_commands.md

+# 3D Test Commands

+These Commands test various parameters against desired results by the user.
+Each command requires that the "test busy" bit of the ``GXSTAT`` register is cleared before reading the result.

 <a id="3D_CMD_70"></a>
 ## Test if Cuboid Intersects View Volume: Port 0x040005C0, Index 0x70, 3 Parameters

-The result of this command can be read from bit 1 of the ``GXSTAT`` register after it's ready bit has been cleared and indicates if any part of the specified cuboid intesects the view volume.
+The result of this command can be read from bit 1 of the ``GXSTAT`` register and indicates if any part of the specified cuboid intesects the view volume.
 A value of 1 indicates that the cuboid would have been visible if drawn.

 Parameter definition: